 So, besides eliminating the fatigue that comes with being dehydrated, how else will postponing your morning caffeine hit make you feel great?

-Getting fluids into your body right after you wake up will help flush out toxins and leave you feeling on top of the world.
+Getting water into your body right after you wake up will help flush out any toxins.

-Your brain tissue is 75% water, so when you’re not properly hydrated you are going to suffer from a lack of focus, experience mood fluctuations, or generally feel drained.
+Your brain tissue is 75% water, so if you’re not properly hydrated you are going to suffer from a lack of focus, experience mood fluctuations, or generally feel drained.

-So, you can still have your coffee, just wait until you’re rehydrated.
+So, you can still have your morning coffee, just wait until you’re rehydrated.

 3. Move every hour